Airtel to acquire Vodafone's 4.7 pc stake in Indus Towers if funds are used for VIL | Business

 Airtel to acquire Vodafone's 4.7 pc stake in Indus Towers if funds are used for VIL

-Telecom operator Bharti Airtel on Friday said it has signed an agreement to buy Vodafones 4.7 per cent stake in Indus Towers on the condition that the proceeds will be used for investment in Vodafone Idea and clearing dues of the mobile tower company.
+Telecom operator Bharti Airtel on Friday said it has signed an agreement to buy Vodafones 4.7 per cent stake in Indus Towers on the condition that the proceeds will be used for investment in Vodafone Idea and clearing its dues towards the mobile tower company.

 - Country: